riannacastro/collegereviews_backend/README.md

 ## Motivation

-The thought process behind this project was for users to easily research how others may have felt about the college that the user is interested in.
+The thought process behind this project was for users to easily research how others may have felt about the preferred college the user is interested in.
 By creating this application, a user will have a better take on what to expect when attending a specific college.

+## Installation

+Clone the repository

+Open the terminal:
+run ```bundle install```

+run ```rails db:migrate```

+start the server by running ```rails s```

+Click this link to find and clone the frontend repository: https://github.com/riannacastro/collegereviews_frontend

+Open the terminal:
+run ```open index.html```

+A new web browser window or tab will automatically open and you may begin using the application.